2200W vs 1875W Hair Dryers (2026): What You Actually Get

 Pros

-• Genuine 2200 watts AC motor — strong, consistent airflow
+• Rated 2200 watts AC motor, designed for strong, consistent airflow

 • Diffuser plus two concentrator nozzles included